How to build a website like Airbnb

 Availability and booking management

-When a marketplace offers services or rentals, providers need a reliable system to specify when their listings are available.
-Customers should only be able to browse and book listings that are available during their desired dates.
-When a listing is booked, it should automatically be defined as unavailable for that period.
+When a marketplace offers services or rentals, sellers need a reliable system to specify when their listings are available.
+Buyers should only be able to browse and book listings that are available during their desired dates.
+When a listing is booked, it should automatically be marked as unavailable for that period.

 This feature is a crucial part of the value proposition of a rental marketplace like Airbnb.
-It helps providers make the most of their rentals, boosts successful transactions, and avoids frustrating double bookings.
+It helps hosts make the most of their rentals, boosts successful transactions, and avoids frustrating double bookings.

 Three images of a calm, modern cottage styled in light colors.
 The cottage even has two fireplaces, very cozy.
 A snapshot of the weekly availability management tool is overlaid on top.
 The provider is removing Wednesdays from availability.